View More Images

 This itinerary is subject to change.

-The itinerary for the Shikoku Wayfarer Self-Guided Tour is ground-only, beginning in Bando in Tokushima City and ending in Tokushima City.
+The itinerary for the Shikoku Wayfarer Self-Guided Tour is ground-only, beginning in Bando in Tokushima City and and ending either in Tokushima City or Kotohira City.
 The airport closest to the tour’s start is Tokushima Airport.
 Transport is also easily made from Osaka’s Kansai International Airport.

 -----